$225.00 (ex gst) (ex gst)

 If the solution is to invest in the latest labour-saving devices employers need to be sure that products provided by manufacturers, importers or suppliers are verified as safe and are used for the purpose for which they are intended, or new hazards might be introduced into the workplace.

-Sitecraft offers free shipping Australia wide for SitePro-branded trolleys and carts.
+Sitecraft offers free shipping Australia wide for Sitepro-branded trolleys and carts.
 For more product information, please call 1300 363 152 to speak to one of our material handling experts.
-With offices in Melbourne, Sydney and Brisbane, it’s never been easier to invest in a stainless steel trolley for your business.
+With offices in Melbourne, Sydney and Brisbane, Sitecraft provides a Australia wide service for trolley for sale.